TheeWhizzard/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. Everybody!
 8. James Bond
 9. John Doe
 10. Look in the mirror
+11. Directories